Erehh-A/ml-learning-journey/09_Projects/Customer-Churn-Prediction/README.md

 # Telco Customer Churn Predictor

-A beginner-friendly Streamlit web app that uses a previously trained scikit-learn Logistic Regression pipeline to estimate whether a Telco customer is likely to churn.
+A Streamlit web app that uses a trained scikit-learn Logistic Regression pipeline to estimate the likelihood of customer churn.

 The app does **not** retrain the model.
 It loads the saved pipeline, sends it one raw customer row, gets a churn probability, and applies the project decision threshold of **0.40**.